-2. Multijurisdictional TIDs
+3. Multijurisdictional TIDs

 State law (sec.
 66.1105(18), Wis.
 Stats.), governs Multijurisdictional TIDs.
-Except for TIDs created under this section, a TID can only be created in one municipality.
-However, some cities have development needs that would better be accomplished if they could collaborate with other cities.
-A Multijurisdictional TID allows two or more cities that enter into an intergovernmental cooperative agreement to create a TID jointly.
+The TIDs created under this section are the only ones that can be created in more than one municipality.
+Some cities would be better able to meet development needs if they could collaborate with other cities.
+A Multijurisdictional TID allows two or more cities that enter into an intergovernmental cooperative agreement to create a joint TID.

-The same rules and timelines for a TID created under sec.
+The same rules/timelines for a TID created under sec.
 66.1105, Wis.
 Stats., apply to a Multijurisdictional TID.

 Multijurisdictional TID must also follow these requirements:

 - Two or more cities must enter into an intergovernmental cooperation agreement under sec.
 66.0301, Wis.
-Stats. - TID's borders must contain territory in all of the cities that are part of the agreement - District's area must be contiguous - At least one parcel in each participating city borders at least one parcel in at least one of the other cities a.
+Stats.
+Each city participating in the agreement must border at least one parcel in one of the other cities. - TID's borders must contain territory in all of the cities that are part of the agreement - District's area must be contiguous a.
 Intergovernmental cooperation agreement must contain:

-- 1. Detailed description of how the participating cities can meet the requirements of sec.
+- 1. Description of how the participating cities will meet the requirements of sec.
 66.1105, Wis.
 Stats., and exercise the authorized powers - 2.
-Detailed description of how decisions will be made related to incurring debt, spending funds for project costs, and distributing positive tax increments allocated by the Wisconsin Department of Revenue (DOR) - 3.
-Extent to which one of the cities will be authorized by the other participating cities to act on behalf of the other cities on some or all matters relating to the district - 4.
-Binding dispute resolution procedure including provisions allowing the cities to dissolve the district - 5.
-Detailed description of the proposed membership for the Joint Review Board - 6.
-Detailed description of the responsibilities for each city's planning commission, the membership and authority of the TID's planning commission, and the operating procedures of the TID's planning commission - 7.
-Detailed description of the responsibilities for each city's clerk, treasurer, assessor, and any other official carrying out the TIF law requirements, and which clerk, treasurer, assessor, or official will be responsible for each task specified in the law - 8.
-Statement identifying the lead city responsible for completing any documents or tasks - 9.
-Agreement that the lead city will submit all the TID's documents at one time - 10.
-Statement that the entire TID will terminate at one time (as a single entity) and that the lead city will submit all necessary termination notices and reports to DOR - 11.
+Description of how decisions will be made related to incurring debt, spending funds for project costs, and distributing positive tax increments allocated by the Wisconsin Department of Revenue (DOR) - 3.
+Description of which city will be authorized by the other participating cities to act on behalf of the other cities on some or all matters relating to the district - 4.
+Binding dispute resolution procedure the cities will use to resolve any disputes, including provisions allowing the cities to dissolve the district - 5.
+Description of the proposed membership for the Joint Review Board - 6.
+Description of the responsibilities for each city's Planning Commission, the membership and authority of the TID's Planning Commission, and the operating procedures of the TID's Planning Commission - 7.
+Description of the responsibilities for each city's clerk, treasurer, assessor, and any other official carrying out the TIF law requirements, and which clerk, treasurer, assessor, or official will be responsible for each task specified in the law - 8.
+Agreement on which city will be the lead city responsible for completing any documents or tasks - 9.
+Agreement that the lead city will submit all the TID's documents at one time

+- 10. Statement that the entire TID will terminate at one time (as a single entity) and that the lead city will submit all necessary termination notices and reports to DOR - 11.
 Detailed description of the procedures participating cities will follow to determine: - a.
 When the TID's life may be extended - b.
-How the project plan or boundaries will be amended - c.
+How the project plan or boundaries can be amended - c.
 How any annexation costs incurred will be shared b.
-Limitations on a Multijurisdictional TID include:
+Limitations - Multijurisdictional TID may not:

-- It may not become a donor district or receive tax increments from a donor district - It may not incur project costs for any area that is outside the TID's boundaries - The 12 percent value limit applies to all cities that are part of a Multijurisdictional TID.
-The total base value of the Multijurisdictional TID plus the existing value increment for TIDs in an individual municipality divided by that municipality's Equalized Value equals the value limit percent. - " Exception when an individual city exceeds the 12 percent limit, if the governing bodies of the overlying taxation districts for that city adopt a resolution approving the TID's creation even though that city exceeds the 12 percent limit, the TID may be created
+- Become a donor district or receive tax increments from a donor district - · Incur project costs for any area outside the TID's boundaries - Cause any participating municipality to exceed the 12 percent value limit.
+The 12 percent limit applies to all cities that are part of a Multijurisdictional TID.
+The total base value of the Multijurisdictional TID plus the existing value increment for TIDs in an individual municipality divided by that municipality's Equalized Value equals the value limit percent. - " Exception when an individual municipality exceeds the 12 percent limit, if the governing bodies of all overlying taxation districts for that municipality each adopt a resolution approving the TID's creation even though that city exceeds the 12 percent limit, the TID may be created under sec.
+66.1105(18)(c)3., Wis.
+Stats.